 Other types of pillows

 Specially shaped pillows (often called ‘orthopaedic’).
 These mainly have a raised ridge designed to give even more support to the neck area.
-But for ‘ordinary’ necks that don’t have a serious problem, I don’t think they offer any advantage over a good normal pillow, although they might still work to give a good night’s sleep.
-Some disadvantages of these pillows, in my experience, are;
+But for most necks that don’t have a severe problem, they don’t provide any advantage over a standard pillow.
+Some disadvantages of these are;

-- Increased cost (up to 3 to 4 times the cost of a good ordinary pillow)
+- Increased cost (up to 3 to 4 times that of an ordinary pillow)

 - They come in a standard size and give which won’t suit everyone

-- The raised ridge paradoxically sometimes feels too intrusive to the neck
+- The raised ridge paradoxically can feel too intrusive for the neck

-- They are often not wide enough compared to a normal pillow
+- They are often not wide enough compared to a conventional pillow

 However, they can be better than ordinary pillows in cases of very high neck muscle tension or of advanced wear and tear in the neck.
-Your osteopath or manual therapist will be able to advise you if you are in this category, or you can try one yourself if the right sized ordinary pillow, when you are using it the right way, just doesn’t seem to work.
+Your osteopath or manual therapist will be able to advise you if you are in this category, or you can try one yourself if an ordinary pillow just doesn’t seem to work.